electron/governance/wg-api/best-practices.md

 If the APIs of the class are used to set/get values, they should be implemented as methods.

-If the type of the value being set/get is [primitive][primitive], it should be considered also adding an property interface for the value.
+If the type of the value being set/get is [primitive][primitive], it should be also added as a property interface for the value.

 For example: